What is vinyl flooring and how is it made?

 How do you clean and maintain vinyl flooring?

-Vinyl floors are not only stylish and simple to install; they're also easy to clean and maintain, making your life easy and your home hygienic.
-At Tarkett, all our vinyl flooring is coated with special surface treatment, making it even more resistant to scratches or stains and even easier to clean and maintain.
+Vinyl floors are not only stylish and simple to install, they're also easy to clean and maintain, making your life easy and your home hygienic.
+At Tarkett, all our vinyl flooring is coated with a special surface treatment, making it even more resistant to scratches and stains and even easier to clean and maintain.

 Can you use vinyl flooring in any room in your home?